Nature, culture and history

 The numerous bats provide food for various snakes and birds of prey, such as the nocturnal barking owl Ninox connivens.
 Some other birds that are common in this national park include the peaceful dove Geopelia striata, pied butcherbird Cracticus nigrogularis, pale-headed rosella Platycercus adscitus, red-winged parrot Aprosmictus erythropterus, striated pardalote Pardalotus striatus and Australian magpie Gymnorhina tibicen.

-The antilopine wallaroo Macropus antilopinus, a grassy woodland inhabitant, reaches its southern limit in this area.
+The antilopine wallaroo Osphranter antilopinus, a grassy woodland inhabitant, reaches its southern limit in this area.
 It is particularly common around Fifteen Mile Spring in Undara Volcanic National Park.
-Common wallaroos Macropus robustus, are also inhabitants of this park.
+Common wallaroos Osphranter robustus, are also inhabitants of this park.
 These large, stocky wallaroos have shaggy, grey fur and a noticeably bare, black nose.
 They spend the day lazing in the shelter of overhanging rocks, emerging in the cool of the evening to feed.
 Northern quolls Dasyurus hallucatus sleep in log hollows during the day, emerging at night to hunt for small animals and insects.

-Undara Volcanic National Park, and much of the Etheridge Shire, is regarded as the traditional country of the Ewamian (pronounced yur-amin) Aboriginal people.
+Undara Volcanic National Park, and much of the Etheridge Shire, is the traditional country of the Ewamian (pronounced oor-a-min) Aboriginal people.
 The ancestors of present-day Ewamian people were born, lived and hunted in this area before the arrival of Europeans.
 Evidence of Aboriginal occupation includes stone artefacts and scarred trees associated with caves, vine-thickets and springs.
 Ewamian people today still have a responsibility to care for country.
-They do this through their involvement in a range of activities, such as cultural heritage surveys and assisting Queensland Parks and Wildlife rangers with land management activities.
+They do this through their involvement in a range of activities, such as cultural heritage surveys and assisting Queensland Parks and Wildlife Service rangers with land management activities.

 - There are currently no park alerts for this park.